-As I reflected on my own experiences as a mom and trying to normalize for myself what other parents think, feel, or do, I started to think about this idea of “normalcy” in general.
+As I reflected on my own experiences as a mom.
+And I have been trying to normalize for myself what other parents think, feel, and do, I started to think about this idea of “normalcy” in general.

 And then, of course, it got me thinking about my own children.